dbist/datamunging/README.md

 The examples in this eBook are based on the CMS data from 2013 You can download the datasets from https://www.cms.gov/Research-Statistics-Data-and-Systems/Statistics-Trends-and-Reports/Medicare-Provider-Charge-Data/Physician-and-Other-Supplier2013.html

-The files are in Excel format, convert to csv before importing into Hive
+### files are in Excel format, convert to csv prior to loading into Hive

 ## Data Quality